BastianBlokland/enum-generator-dotnet/src/EnumGenerator.Cli/readme.md

 </Target>
 ```

+To generate a fsharp file use the `-t fsharp` argument.
 To generate a cil file use the `-t cil` argument.
+To generate a dll file use the `-t classlibrary` argument.

 ## Help
 For additional info on the arguments run `dotnet enum-generator --help`